 Sec.
-58-723. - Purchase of conservation easements.
+58-72. - Purchase of conservation easements.

-(a) General.
-The county County may purchase conservation easements in agricultural and/or open space lands.
-All applications for the purchase of conservation easements will be evaluated based upon the attached farmland preservation ranking system as described in Section 58-79.
-Highest priority will be given to farms located within the APA.
-There may be instances when purchasing agricultural conservation easements on farms outside of the APA may serve the citizens well.
-Applications will be ranked based upon various site factors, such as the level of development pressure and agricultural production capability.
+- (a) General.
+The County may purchase conservation easements in agricultural and/or open space lands.
+All applications for the purchase of conservation easements will be evaluated based upon the farmland preservation ranking system as described in Section 58-79.
+Applications will be ranked based upon various site factors.
 Conservation easements may be purchased in accordance with the ranking of farm properties and the availability of allocated funds.
-Compensation for conservation easements will

-- be based on the Advisory Board's determination of the difference between fair market value and agricultural or open space value appraisals.
+Compensation for conservation easements will be based on the Advisory Board's determination of the difference between fair market value and agricultural or open space value appraisals.
 The purchase price will be subject to negotiation. - (b) Description.
 The purchase of conservation easements is legally binding, restricting the owner and future owners to agricultural and/or open space use of the land.
-The conservation easements will be held in public trust by the county County, or transferred to a private nonprofit conservation organization.
-Conservation easements will be in perpetuity and in compliance with the North Carolina Historic Preservation and Conservation Agreement Act North Carolina Conservation and Historic Preservation Agreements Act and applicable federal and state tax laws. - (c) Authority.
+The conservation easements will be held in public trust by the County, or transferred to a private nonprofit conservation organization.
+Conservation easements will be in perpetuity and in compliance with the North Carolina Conservation and Historic Preservation Agreements Act and applicable federal and state tax laws. - (c) Authority.
 Buncombe County Soil and Water Conservation District acts as a department of Buncombe County.
 Buncombe County gives Soil and Water Conservation District the authority to apply for grant funding on behalf of the County.
 Buncombe County gives the Soil and Water Conservation District director and designated staff signature authority on conservation easement applications, and allows Soil and Water Conservation District to use Buncombe County's tax ID and DUNs number to apply for conservation easement grant funding on behalf of Buncombe County.
-Buncombe County gives the Buncombe County Soil and Water District authority to enter into cooperative agreements with the United States Department of Agriculture Natural Resource Conservation Service (USDA NRCS), North Carolina Department of Agriculture and Consumer Sciences Agricultural Development & Farmland Preservation Trust Fund (NCDA&CS ADFP) or other agencies to facilitate easement purchase. - (c)(d) Minimum eligibility criteria.
-The agricultural and/or open space land must be at least ten acres in size or contiguous to a ten-acre tract for which a perpetual conservation easement exists, and be in agricultural and/or open space use. - (d)(e) Application procedure.
-An application must be submitted to the Advisory Board or its designee on behalf of Buncombe County. board through the soil and water conservation district. - (e)(f) Review and ranking of application.
+Buncombe County gives the Buncombe County Soil and Water District authority to enter into cooperative agreements with the United States Department of Agriculture Natural Resource Conservation Service (USDA NRCS), North Carolina Department of Agriculture and Consumer Sciences Agricultural Development & Farmland Preservation Trust Fund (NCDA&CS ADFP) or other agencies to facilitate easement purchase. - (d) Minimum eligibility criteria.
+The agricultural and/or open space land must be at least ten acres in size or contiguous to a ten-acre tract for which a perpetual conservation easement exists, and be in agricultural and/or open space use. - (e) Application procedure.
+An application must be submitted to the Advisory Board or its designee on behalf of Buncombe County. - (f) Review and ranking of application.
 The applications will be ranked by the Soil and Water Conservation District and the County Planning Department.
-The soil and water conservation district Soil and Water Conservation District will rank each of the applications using the soil assessment and "T" formula of the conservation criteria of in the farmland preservation ranking system.
-The soil and water conservation district Soil and Water Conservation District will forward the application and the soil assessment to the planning department which will rank each of the applications using the site assessment criteria of the farmland preservation ranking system.
-After the Soil and Water Conservation District and County Planning Department have ranked the application, the Soil and Water Conservation District will prioritize applications and make recommendations to the Advisory Board board.
+The Soil and Water Conservation District will rank each of the applications using the soil assessment and conservation criteria in the farmland preservation ranking system.
+The Soil and Water Conservation District will forward the application and the soil assessment to the planning department which will rank each of the applications using the site assessment criteria of the farmland preservation ranking system.
+After the Soil and Water Conservation District and County Planning Department have ranked the application, the Soil and Water Conservation District will prioritize applications and make recommendations to the Advisory Board.